 - Refined their trading strategy

 - Researched thoroughly every trade they make

-- Risked only a slice of their capital so they can confidently leave their computers without worrying about being stopped out
+- Risked only a slice of their capital so they could confidently leave their computers without worrying about being stopped out

-At the end of the trading week, the experienced trader will take time to review the week’s performance and strategizing on the upcoming week’s trades before going out for a drink.
+At the end of the trading week, the experienced trader will take time to review the week’s performance and strategize on the upcoming week’s trades before going out for a drink.